openwfm/wrf-sfire-docs/docs/accounts.md

 This is needed for reporting to the funding agency (annual reports, quad charts, PI meetings, etc.)

+Temporary accounts can be set up for training workshops.

 ## Resources and Allocations

 To encourage early use, the folowing is in effect for an initial period - we want you to work here!
 A more formal allocation process will start when needed.